win7-7/UXP/docs/CONTRIBUTING.md

 ### Commits with existing issue
 This would directly apply to anyone making a pull request.

-- Single Commit: `Issue #number - Cited issue title or appropriate description of direct changes`
+- Single Commit: `Issue #xxx - Cited issue title or appropriate direct description of changes`
   - *`Issue #1083 - Deprecate FUEL extension helper javascript library`*
-- Multiple Commits: `Issue #number - Part Number: Appropriate description of direct changes`
+- Multi-Part Commits: `Issue #xxx - Part Number: Appropriate direct description of changes`
   - *`Issue #492 - Part 1: Remove files`*
   - *`Issue #492 - Part 2: Build system, Installer/Packaging`*
   - *`Issue #492 - Part 3: nsUpdateService.js, updater.cpp, nsUpdateDriver.cpp`*
   - *`Issue #492 - Part 4: Remove superfluous brackets in nsUpdateService.js and updater.cpp`*

-An exception exists for multi-part commits where the issue is anticipated or end up to be long term such as "Stop using unified compilation of sources".
+An exception exists for multi-part commits where the issue is anticipated or ends up being long term such as "Stop using unified compilation of sources".
 In these instances the multi-part form is not required.

 ### Commits with no issue